-Analysis | What’s up with Mitch McConnell’s brinksmanship on the debt ceiling?
+Analysis | What’s up with Mitch McConnell’s brinkmanship on the debt ceiling?

 Congress uses this as a political tool

-It’s no surprise that when Congress inserts itself into the nation’s borrowing authority, it gets politicized.
+It’s no surprise that when Congress inserts itself into the nation’s borrowing authority, that move becomes politicized.
 That’s been especially true over the past decade.
 During the Obama presidency, far-right Republicans reframed this typically must-pass legislation as something they weren’t willing to approve unless they got what they wanted.

 In 2011, House Republicans voted down a bill to raise the debt limit unless the government slashed its annual spending.
-The battle actually led to the U.S. credit rating getting downgraded for the first time in its history.
-Since then, there have been pretty regular fights over the debt limit that often take the Treasury Department to the very ends of it means.
-“Each party, when out of power, has taken it as a political hostage,” writes The Post’s Paul Kane, “with Republicans being more ruthless.”
+The battle actually led to the U.S. credit rating being downgraded for the first time in the country’s history.
+Since then, there have been pretty regular fights over the debt limit that often take the Treasury Department to the very end of its means.
+“Each party, when out of power, has taken it as a political hostage,” writes The Washington Post’s Paul Kane, “with Republicans being more ruthless.”

-(Congressional analysts say these fights don’t have much impact on lowering the national debt and arguably make things worse.
+Congressional analysts say these fights don’t have much impact on lowering the national debt and arguably make things worse.
 “The need to raise (or lower) the limit during a session of Congress is driven by previous decisions regarding revenues and spending stemming from legislation enacted earlier in the session or in prior years,” write the nonpartisan fiscal experts at the Congressional Research Service.
 These fights also lower the nation’s financial standing, making borrowing even more expensive once a deal on the debt ceiling is reached.

 What’s happening now

 The Treasury Department says it could reach the current debt limit by mid-September, with other estimates of maybe October or November.
-Democrats control slim majorities in both chambers of Congress, but raising the debt ceiling is not a popular vote for lawmakers to take (to the extent the public is paying attention to this.)
+Democrats have slim majorities in both chambers of Congress, but raising the debt ceiling is not a popular vote for lawmakers to take (to the extent the public is paying attention to this).

 McConnell wants to make Democrats own that vote.
 He’s given them two options, neither very palatable:

 - Democrats raise the debt limit in a budget that they are already pursuing without any Republican votes.
 The problem with that, from Democrats’ perspective, is it would make an already huge $3.5 trillion bill even more expensive.
-They decided not to do wrap the debt-limit increase in there, though they could change their mind at any point during the next few weeks as they pass the budget.
+They decided not to do wrap the debt-limit increase in there, though they could change their minds at any point during the next few weeks as they pass the budget.

 - Democrats try to raise the debt ceiling in a separate bill, but that would require 10 Republican senators to cross the aisle to avoid a filibuster.
 McConnell is telling Democrats they’re not going to get those votes.

-The irony — or, hypocrisy, Democrats say — is that when McConnell was in power, he happily raised the debt ceiling.
+The irony — or hypocrisy, Democrats say — is that when McConnell was in power, he happily raised the debt ceiling.
 “We will never — we will never have America default,” McConnell said in 2018.

 McConnell is maintaining that because Democrats are in power, it’s their problem now.

-What’s likely really going on here is a desire by Republicans to gain whatever leverage they can to make Democrats look like big-government spenders before the 2022 midterm elections.
+What’s probably really going on here is a desire by Republicans to gain whatever leverage they can to make Democrats look like big-government spenders before the 2022 midterm elections.
 And McConnell is particularly good at putting legislative pressure on his opponents.

-“McConnell has a long history of somewhat contorted moves that both try to make Democrats bear/Republicans avoid the political pain of raising the debt limit while also ensuring that the country doesn’t default,” says Molly Reynolds, a congressional analyst with the Brookings Institution.
+“McConnell has a long history of somewhat contorted moves that both try to make Democrats bear/Republicans avoid the political pain of raising the debt limit while also ensuring that the country doesn’t default,” Molly Reynolds, a congressional analyst with the Brookings Institution, said in an email.

 What happens next is anyone’s guess.